zanaaziz/fibonacci-sequence/README.md

 # Python Fibonacci Sequence Function
 The Fibonacci sequence is a series of numbers where a number is found by adding up the two numbers before it.
+We will now calculate it using Python.

-Let's refer to Fibonacci as 'F'.
+First, let's refer to Fibonacci as 'F'.

 Now let's write the formula for it.